 Cleanse skin gently—no soaps or bar cleansers!
 A gentle, water soluble cleanser is the first step toward improving skin.
 A fragrance-free body wash with no oils or emollients like shea butter is a very wise first step.

 Bar soaps and bar cleansers are rarely, if ever, non-irritating.
 They tend to be drying (which is not a good thing as you can’t dry up breakouts).
 Plus the ingredients that keep bar cleansers in their bar form can leave a skin-dulling residue that builds up, potentially making breakouts worse.
-Additionally, pure soap is alkaline in nature (skin is naturally acidic), which means it can be drying and gradually hurt skin’s surface (Indian Journal of Dermatology, September-October 2014).
+Additionally, pure soap is alkaline in nature (skin is naturally acidic), which means it can be drying and gradually hurt skin’s surface.

 Exfoliate with a BHA product every day.
-A well formulated, leave-on, completely non-abrasive BHA exfoliant is a significant game-changer for body acne!
-BHA is also known as beta hydroxy acid and on the active ingredient label as salicylic acid It works to unclog pores, balance the flow of oil through your pores, and temper redness, all of which can send body acne on its way faster than you’d expect.
+A well-formulated, leave-on, completely non-abrasive BHA exfoliant is a significant game-changer for body acne.
+BHA is also known as beta hydroxy acid and on the active ingredient label as salicylic acid.
+It exfoliates deep into pores to unclog them and balance the flow of oil, plus reduce redness (all of which can send body acne on its way faster than you’d expect).

 Use the gold standard acne-fighting ingredient, benzoyl peroxide.
 Benzoyl peroxide is an extremely effective anti-acne ingredient.
-For best results when applying to larger areas, look for products that contain 2.5-5% benzoyl peroxide in a lightweight, gentle, fast absorbing lotion base, such as our Paula’s Choice CLEAR Daily Skin Clearing Treatment.
-It is exceptionally effective when used in the long term all over acne-prone areas.
+For best results when applying to larger areas, look for products that contain 2.5-5% benzoyl peroxide in a lightweight, gentle, fast absorbing lotion base.
+Benzoyl peroxide is exceptionally effective when used in the long term all over acne-prone areas.
 Avoid using it as a spot treatment as it is best when used tactically and not just when eruptions occur.

 Worried that sunscreen will feel too heavy or slick on your body?
-We can’t say we blame you—many sunscreens don’t feel great—but there are lots that do, including our Paula’s Choice Extra Care Non-Greasy Sunscreen SPF 50, a fluid, antioxidant-rich formula that shields without slickness or shine.
+We can’t say we blame you—many sunscreens don’t feel great—but there are lots that do.
+Look for a fluid, antioxidant-rich body sunscreen that shields without stickiness or shine.